deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

 Currently using PromptNode is a bit cumbersome as:
 - for using it in popular use-cases like question-answering, it requires to add the Shapers to the pipeline manually which creates a lot of boilerplate code and is not very intuitive
 - to customize a prompt within a pipeline, you may need to change four different things: the prompt node, the prompt template, the input shapers and the output shapers.
 This is not ideal as it requires to write a lot of boilerplate code and makes it hard to iterate quickly on prompts.
-- if you wanted to share your prompt template with the community, you would need to share the whole pipeline (as you do need shapers), which is not ideal as it may contain other nodes that are not relevant to the prompt template.
+- if you wanted to share your prompt template with the community, you would need to share the whole pipeline (as you do need shapers), which is not ideal as it may contain other nodes that are not relevant.

 # Detailed design

 ## General changes
 PromptTemplate gets one new attribute: `output_shapers`.
 These are lists of Shaper objects that are applied to the output of the prompt.
 PromptTemplate's syntax is extended to allow for the usage of shaping functions on input variables.
 These shaping functions are predefined.

 ## Basic flow: